-Here, we break down the key differences between two leading hybrid mattresses: the Saatva Classic and the Casper Hybrid.
+Here, we break down the key differences between two leading hybrid mattresses: the

 Comfort is a tricky thing.
 What feels good to one person may not feel all that great to another.
 Most manufacturers place their “comfort levels” on a numerical scale, with 1 being the softest and 10 the firmest—though it’s important to note that no two manufacturers’ scales are exactly the same.
 Overall, what makes one hybrid mattress more comfortable than another is a function of the type of springs, how they are arranged, and the materials and construction of other layers in the mattress.